A Simple But Effective Strategy to Overcome a Public Speaking Phobia

 Lots of people overcome public speaking phobias and you can too.
 Yes, I was lucky to be in the right place at the right time.
 But I believe that there is help out there if you look.

 If you aren’t sure where to find resources, start by signing up for my free weekly newsletter.
-When you join, you’ll gain access to my resource library that includes a CBT workbook for social anxiety, and other resources.
+When you join, you’ll gain access to my resource library that includes CBT worksheets for social anxiety, and other resources.

-If you’re interested in doing the same type of intervention that I did as a self-help practice, the Pacifica app includes a progressive muscle relaxation component.
-For the systematic desensitization portion, this article describes how to do this on your own.
+If you’re interested in doing the same type of intervention that I did as a self-help practice, this workbook I created provides guidance.

 WANT TO REMEMBER THIS?
 SAVE HOW TO OVERCOME YOUR PUBLIC SPEAKING PHOBIA TO YOUR FAVORITE PINTEREST BOARD!